dludemann/test/content/bumble/how-to-respond-on-bumble.md

 ---
-title: 'How to Respond on Bumble: A Definitive Guide'
+name: 'How to Respond on Bumble: A Definitive Guide'
 menu_grouping: Conversation and Interaction
 author: Shane White
 seo: